asim-shrestha/MountainMadness2022/README.md

 ---

-You can run it in 3 very easy steps:
+You can run it in 3 very, very easy steps:

 1.  clone the repo
 2.  cd into the repo /frontend
-3.  npm install & npm run dev
+3.  npm install & npm run build & npm start